Ay-ami/SysSof-Project-4/README.txt

 Included is a good test case and a bad test case with an error.
 Note:
 -All flags default to printing only to output.txt -Code defaults to running local input.txt if it can not find filename from the command line
+-zip file should also contain all runs where the code has caught errors and has comments on what the error was and should be expected